 UC Clermont sits on just over 91 acres of beautifully wooded campus.
 In addition to providing a convenient option for those seeking a UC degree, UC Clermont offers a variety of student activities, athletics and more.
-Plan a virtual visit to campus, then join us for a free virtual financial aid information session.
+Plan a visit to campus, then join us for a free virtual financial aid information session.

-Our Campus Tours are led by Student Ambassadors — academically outstanding students who attend classes full time here at UC Clermont College.
+Our Campus Tours are led by our admissions counselors or Student Ambassadors — academically outstanding students who attend classes full time here at UC Clermont College.
 During the tours, we encourage all prospective students and guests to engage with the Student Ambassadors to gain in-depth knowledge of campus attributes and opportunities from a student's perspective.